 Several things pop up when learning how to start an online sportsbook.
 Among other things, one of the most common questions is “how do bookies make money?”
-The answer is simple or a little complex, depending on the size of a bookie.
+The answer is simple or a little complex, depending on the size of the bookie.

 For example, a bookie hopes the Rams will win to keep wagered money if someone is making a bet on Cincinnati Bengals against the Los Angeles Rams.
 But, if a bookie takes more stakes on both sides, he would have to charge a commission.
 Why?

 Suppose an equal number of people wagered on teams A and B. The money from the losing side will cover winnings for the winning side, leaving the bookie with no income.
-Therefore, a bookie must find a way to make his profit regardless of which side wins.
+Therefore, a bookie must find a way to make a profit regardless of which side wins.

 The answer to how do bookies make money also lies in the bookmakers software.
 A bookie can make incredible profits with the right software, such as Power Pay Per Head.
 Let’s look at an in-depth look at the question, giving examples showing the amount of money a bookie is likely to make in different instances.